whoashish115/blocky-net/README.md

 ## Overview

-Blocky Net is a full-stack publishing platform focused on cryptocurrency content.
-It combines a public blog/news website, authentication, reader engagement features, an admin content-management dashboard, analytics views, newsletter/report handling, and a separate cryptocurrency data API.
+Blocky Net is a full-stack blog platform focused on cryptocurrency content.
+It combines a  tracker, authentication, reader engagement features, an admin content-management dashboard, analytics views, newsletter/report handling, and a separate cryptocurrency data API.

 The project is organized into two main applications: